confetti-framework/docs/docs/docs/the-basics/requests.md

 #### Retrieving An Input Value

-Using a few simple methods, you may access all of the user input from your `http.request` instance without worrying about which HTTP verb was used for the request.
-Regardless of the HTTP verb, the `Content` method may be used to retrieve user input:
+Using a few simple methods, you may access the user input from your `http.request` instance.
+Depending on the `Content-Type` header, the `Content` method may be used to retrieve user input:

 ``` go
 name := request.Content("name").String()
 ```

 You may pass a default value as the second argument to the `ContentOr` method.
 This value will be returned if the requested input value is not present on the request:

 ``` go
 name := request.ContentOr("name", "Sally").String()